Eonil/DataSignalGraph.Swift/README.md

 Type Roles and Hierarchy
 ------------------------

--	Gate						Defines in/out signal types.
+-	*Gate*						--	Defines in/out signal types.
-	-	Emitter					A stateless signal sender.
+	-	*Emitter*				--	A stateless signal sender.
-		-	Dispatcher			A initial emitter that exposes a method to send signals actually.
+		-	*Dispatcher*		--	A initial emitter that exposes a method to send signals actually.
-	-	Sensor					A stateless signal receiver
+	-	*Sensor*				--	A stateless signal receiver
-		-	Monitor				A terminal sensor.
+		-	*Monitor*			--	A terminal sensor.

--	Storage						A read-only state view that emits state mutation signals.
+-	*Storage*					--	A read-only state view that emits state mutation signals.
-	-	Replication				A storage that receives mutation signals to reconstruct state.
+	-	*Replication*			--	A storage that receives mutation signals to reconstruct state.

 See `Protocols.swift` for details.
-It also serves as a documentation of each concepts.
+It also serves as a documentation for each concepts.

-Emitter/sensor protocols does not define uni/multi casting/catching behaviors.
+Emitter/sensor protocols does not define uni/multi-casting/catching behaviors.
 But implementations can define specific limitations.

 -	`SignalEmitter`				A multicasting emitter.
 This can fire to multiple sensors.